Skip to main content

 Dual labor structure — Treatment gaps between regular and non-regular go beyond "employment type" to create life opportunity gaps

-The first structural challenge is the duality of employment.
-The disparities between regular and non-regular workers — in wages, social insurance, access to training, and career paths — extend beyond mere differences in employment status to generate inequalities in life opportunities themselves.
-A non-regular ratio of 37.2% means that roughly four in ten members of the labor force are subjected to treatment akin to that of "second-class citizens".
-The fact that 53.4% of women hold non-regular positions underscores that this dual structure is inextricably linked to gender inequality.
+The first structural challenge is employment's dual structure.
+The treatment gap between regular and irregular employment—wages, social insurance, training opportunities, career paths—extends beyond mere differences in employment type to create gaps in life opportunities themselves.
+The 37.2% irregular employment ratio means approximately 40% of the labor market is placed under "second-class citizen" treatment.
+Particularly, the fact that 53.4% of women are in irregular employment shows that employment's dual structure is inseparably linked to gender inequality.

 Remaining Questions

-The quantitative recovery reflected in macro statistics and the qualitative instability experienced by individual workers — bridging this gap requires more than the development of new statistical indicators.
-What is needed is a societal framework for measuring, making visible, and incorporating employment "quality" into institutional design.
+The quantitative recovery reflected in macro statistics versus the qualitative instability experienced by individual workers.
+Bridging this gap requires more than developing new statistical indicators.
+Social mechanisms that measure, visualize, and reflect employment "quality" in institutional design are at stake.
 Data illuminates structure.
-But transforming that structure depends on our capacity — armed with data — to decide what questions to ask and what choices to make.
+However, changing that structure depends on our judgment of "what to question and what to choose" after gaining the data.

 References